wjgibson/limitless-automation-possibilities/Documentation/Development.md

   - "app": contains the main react component to be rendered
   - "elements": contains react elements that are implemented in the app's drag and drop flow component
   - "resources": contains logic for custom nodes and helps the API
-  - "index.js" is used by react to compile the app and load it in the DOM<br>
+  - "index.js" is used by react to compile the app and load it in the DOM

 Inside the API's folder, there are three important files.
 - "API.js" is the main file for working with the API doing the GET and POST requests.
 - "destructiveQueries.js" is a file that does updating of a configuration like the save/restore shown.